therealcain/SafeEndianUnion/README.md

 * The `struct` must be a [POD.](https://en.wikipedia.org/wiki/Passive_data_structure)
 * `evi::Union<...>` accepts only arithmetic types and a stack allocated arrays ( either `std::array<T, N>` or `array[N]` ).
 * `evi::Union<...>` will fail your compilation if you pass to it `volatile` or `const` types, it will also fail for references and pointers.
-* If you having hard time debugging your program, and you believe it may be the `SafeEndianUnion` try to enable the the reflection system, it will check your types in the `struct` and if they're valid.
+* If you having hard time debugging your program, and you believe it may be the `SafeEndianUnion` try to enable the the reflection system, it will check if your types in the `struct` are valid.
 * You can use bit fields only if the reflection system is not enabled, because [bit fields are not recommended](https://stackoverflow.com/a/23458891/8298564).
 * If the reflection system is ON then your `struct` is limited only up to 32 fields.